Western Oklahoma Redbud TreeCercis occidentalis

 Western Redbud will grow two or even three feet a year, so it will quickly turn into a good-sized shrub that can be used alone or planted in a row to make a low or medium screen.
 It is an excellent choice as a specimen in the front yard, or mixed with other shrubs on a property of any size.
 It is also a great plant for attracting birds to your garden.

-Western Redbud is an excellent plant for drier areas and will tolerate drought.
-During sever spells of dry weather it should be watered well, but not too often.
+Western Redbud is great for drier areas and will tolerate drought.
+During severe spells of dry weather, however, it should be watered well – but not too often.
 It is mostly free of insect pests and diseases and needs little or no care.
 It will tolerate almost any kind of soil from sand to clay, and from acidic to alkaline soils.

 Western Redbud grows into a large, multi-stemmed shrub or it can be pruned-up into a small tree perhaps 20 feet tall.
 The violet colored flowers appear on the bare branches in spring, making a spectacular display that will lighten up your yard.
 The rounded green leaves will grace your garden all summer and then in fall they will put on a show of color as good as the forests of the east coast.
 Shades of gold and red will brighten the garden, before the falling leaves reveal an intricate network of bare branches with a smooth, gray bark.
 After the flowers reddish-purple seed pods will appear.